Putin’s dwindling circle of friends in Emerging Europe | bne IntelliNews

 The number of European countries friendly towards Moscow has dwindled to just a handful since Russia’s illegal invasion of Ukraine in February.
-Defending Moscow’s actions is now a toxic option in Europe, because not only has Russia launched an unprovoked land war in Ukraine, it is also seen by the countries in the eastern part of the continent as posing a potential existential threat to them too.
+Defending Moscow’s actions is now a toxic option in Europe, because not only has Russia launched an unprovoked land war in Ukraine, but it is also seen by the countries in the eastern part of the continent as posing a potential existential threat to them too.

 Further east, the former Soviet republics of Central Asia and the South Caucasus have long lived with the presence of Russia as the pre-eminent great power.
 With Russia to the north and China to the east, they have little choice but to accommodate Moscow, even while prizing their own territorial integrity just as Ukraine does.
-That has led their governments to hold back from criticism of the invasion or joining sanctions, while declining to cheerlead for Russia or formally recognise its annexations of Ukrainian territory either.
+That has led their governments to hold back from criticism of the invasion or from joining sanctions, while declining to cheerlead for Russia or formally recognise its annexations of Ukrainian territory either.

-Thus there are a handful of states in Russia’s near neighbourhood that have remained on cordial terms with Moscow — from EU member Hungary and candidate country Serbia in Europe, to Armenia, Azerbaijan and the five Central Asian republics — yet none can be said to approve of the war in Ukraine.
+Thus there only are a handful of states in Russia’s near neighbourhood that have remained on cordial terms with Moscow – from EU member Hungary and candidate country Serbia in Europe, to Armenia, Azerbaijan and the five Central Asian republics – yet none can be said to approve of the war in Ukraine.
 Of the Central, Eastern and Southeast Europe region just Bosnia & Herzegovina, Moldova, Serbia, Turkey and of course Belarus have not joined sanctions imposed by the EU and other Western nations.
 All except Belarus backed UN resolutions condemning the invasion, and even the Central Asian republics, much more vulnerable to Russia, given their geographic location, stopped short of recognising Moscow’s recent annexations of four Ukrainian regions.

 Indeed, Russia can probably be said to have only one true friend: Belarus.
-The neighbouring country’s leader Aleksander Lukashenko has openly said the country is participating in what he and Putin call the “special military operation” in Ukraine, though he does argue Belarus’ participation was primarily limited to preventing the conflict from spreading onto Belarusian territory and preventing a Nato strike on his country.
+The neighbouring country’s leader Aleksander Lukashenko has openly said the country is participating in what he and Putin call the “special military operation” in Ukraine, though he does argue Belarus’ participation was primarily limited to preventing the conflict from spreading to Belarusian territory and to preventing a Nato strike on his country.

-Accordingly, Belarus has been targeted by many of the sanctions imposed on Russia.
+Accordingly, Minsk has been targeted by many of the sanctions imposed on Moscow.
 Russia and Belarus were also therefore the only significant European countries not invited last week to the inaugural summit of the European Political Community.

 Friends and foes in the EU

-Situated on Nato’s eastern flank, the Baltic states, Poland, and Romania are among the most hawkish on Russia within the EU.
+Situated on Nato’s eastern flank, the Baltic states, Poland and Romania are among the most hawkish on Russia within the EU.
 They have consistently argued in favour of tougher sanctions and other actions such as a ban on Russian tourists.

 But while the EU has imposed several increasingly tough packages of sanctions on Russia, there are a wide variety of different opinions within the bloc, and one of the eastern EU members – Hungary – takes a diametrically opposite position to those of its neighbours.